oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/WELLPan.md

 These two are kinda the same.
 Same '*brain*' and yes.
 But still friends.
 Can relate.
 One is lazy-ass, while the other is a child in an adult's body.

+## Trivia

+- There was a lot of iterations about his other side, but I decided that him being cosmologically chill is actually great.

 #airconditioner #weirdidentities